Wednesday newsletters always feature a hotel and/or flight review.

 Last month, I enjoyed a FABULOUS holiday in the incredibly beautiful Maldives.
 I will publish my trip reports over the coming weeks:

-- Trip report: Qatar Airways B787 Dreamliner Business Class Brussels to Doha (today)
+- Review: Qatar Airways B787 Dreamliner Business Class Brussels to Doha (today)

-- Trip report: Qatar Airways A330 Business Class Doha to Male (+ Al Mourjan lounge)
+- Review: Qatar Airways A330 Business Class Doha to Male (+ Al Mourjan lounge)

 Today (March 1, 2017): Trip report: Qatar Airways Boeing B787 Dreamliner Business Class Brussels to Doha.